 - Fortify social-emotional skills

-All residencies support the NYC Blueprint for Teaching and Learning in the Arts and Common Core State Standards, providing students with the opportunity to develop 21st Century skills such as listening, paying focused attention, watching for non-verbal cues, analyzing, and asking relevant questions.
+Our Arts in Education staff will collaborate with you to develop a customized program that addresses your artistic, academic, and social learning goals, while keeping in mind your available resources.
+All residencies and workshops support NYC Blueprint for Teaching and Learning in the Arts, providing students with the opportunity to develop 21st century skills such as listening, maintaining focused attention, analyzing what they observe, watching for non-verbal cues, and asking relevant questions.

 Click here to view our Residencies & Workshops Overview.

-Dance offers students the opportunity to refine their coordination, focus, poise, and creativity.
-At the same time, students improve their physical fitness, learn dedication, and gain discipline and self-esteem.
+Dance refines coordination, focus, poise, and creativity.
+Through dance, students improve their physical fitness, learn how to dedicate themselves to a project or a process, and gain discipline and self-esteem.

-Digital media residencies integrate art and technology, enhancing students’ 21st century skills.
-Participants develop their ability to depict ideas, communicate, and collaborate in a variety of mediums.
+Digital media residencies integrate art and technology, enhancing students' 21st century skills.
+Participants develop their ability to depict ideas, communicate their thoughts, collaborate on projects in a variety of mediums, and acquire necessary technical skills for creating and communicating using technology.

-With so many media and modalities to explore, the visual arts present almost limitless opportunities to expand critical thinking, spatial reasoning, fine motor skills, and creativity.
+With so many mediums to explore, the visual arts present almost limitless opportunities for students to develop their critical thinking, spatial reasoning, fine motor skills, and creativity.

-Theatrical expression improves students’ self-control, presentation and language skills, as well as understanding of ensemble work and spatial awareness.
-It also allows students to explore self-expression in a safe environment.
+Theatrical expression improves students' self-control, presentation and language skills, and builds understanding of collaborative ensemble work and spatial awareness.
+Theater residencies allow students to explore self-expression in a safe environment.